 A: “Well, there’s many stories.
 My way of thinking was just because we were parks and recreation, we didn’t have to be second rate to anybody else.
 When I went into an interview, I was confident enough that I just said, you know what, you’re hired me to do a job and I’ll come here if you let me do the job.
 I have no interest in being another government worker.
 When my supervisors thought I was getting into risky situations, I used this phrase: “trust me now, judge me later.”
 If I can’t pull off, just fire me.
 There’s nothing that motivates me more than somebody saying, “No, I don’t think you can do it,” so that just told me that I needed to pull it off.

-Q: In your early twenties you became a director at age twenty-one.
-So how did you come into that role at age twenty, and what was your approach?
+Q: In your early twenties you became a director.
+So how did you come into that role, and what was your approach with limited experience?

 A: First of all, this was for a small town – that was part of the reason.
 I went to the state park and rec conference when I was unemployed.
 I had worked summers in parks and recreation and agencies before, but there was a job listing at the conference who were doing interviews.
 So I signed up to do an interview for this small town.
 They wanted someone with five-years’ experience, which I didn’t have.